chetansinghsajwan/notes/http/methods/put.md

 # HTTP Put Method

-- Request supports body.
+- Request has body.
+- Request is safe.
+- Request is impudent.
-- Request
+- Request is safe.

 ## References